 - Return to Workforce and the details of the assignment for SDH24758.
 If it is a critical assignment, and you haven't yet acknowledged it, do so now.

-- Use the assignment status options to start the assignment by selecting Start, and begin your inspection.
+- Use the assignment status options to start the assignment by tapping Start, and begin your inspection.

-If you start the wrong assignment, you can reset it by using the assignment status options and selecting Reset.
+If you start the wrong assignment, you can reset it by using the assignment status options and tapping Reset.
 This changes the assignment from In progress back to Assigned.

-The assignment is started, and you can now select Finish from the assignment status options when you've completed it.
+The assignment is started, and you can now tap Finish in the assignment status options when you've completed it.
 If you need to set it to a different status, the valid statuses can be selected in the assignment status options next to Finish.

 - As you do your inspection, you find that the hydrant cap was tightened too much and you can't loosen it.
 Add a note to the assignment so that your dispatcher knows you need to get a tool, and then pause the assignment and go get the tool so that you can continue your inspection.